 Kev’s Review of the La Marzocco Linea Mini

-The La Marzocco Linea Mini is the compact, home espresso machine from commercial espresso machine manufacturer La Marzocco.
+The La Marzocco Linea Mini is the compact, home espresso coffee machine from commercial espresso machine manufacturer La Marzocco.
 Its position as an Icon in the home barista world I think originates from the Iconic status of the La Marzocco Linea Classic, the inspiration for the LMLM.

 Kev’s La Marzocco Linea Mini Review